turboflakes/crunch/README.md

             Maximum number of unclaimed eras for which an extrinsic payout will be submitted. (e.g. a value of 4 means that if there are unclaimed eras in the last 84 the maximum unclaimed payout calls for each stash address will be 4).
+        --pool-ids <pool-ids>
+            Nomination pool ids for which 'crunch' will try to fetch the validator stash addresses (e.g. poll_id_1, pool_id_2).
     -f, --seed-path <FILE>
             Sets a custom seed file path.
 The seed file contains the private seed phrase to Sign the extrinsic payout call.